IoBT-VISTEC/PPMI_DL/README.md

 https://www.ppmi-info.org/access-data-specimens/download-data/

-All the downloaded files should be place in the folder name "dat_spect".
+All the DICOM files should be placed in the folder name "dat_spect".
 This allow the program to read the data based on the csv file.

 ## Usage (Training model)